RSNR301 Pollution ManagementUpdated: 16 April 2020

 - Pollution Management

 |Coordinator(s)||Susan Wilson (firstname.lastname@example.org)|

-This unit provides an introduction to pollution management and examines the sources, effects and means of controlling/avoiding pollution including the legal and administrative aspects of pollution.
-Topics covered include global atmospheric change; environmental risk assessment; air pollution; water pollution; water quality control; solid waste management and resource recovery; and integrated pollution management.
-The unit adopts a proactive approach to reducing/avoiding pollution rather than a regressive control approach.
+This unit provides an introduction to contemporary issues in pollution and its management.
+Students examine pollution sources and effects, and methods to avoid and control pollution including the legal and administrative aspects.
+Topics include global atmospheric change; environmental risk assessment; air pollution; water pollution and water quality control; soil pollution and solid waste management; resource recovery and recycling and integrated pollution management.
+The unit considers the proactive approach of reducing and avoiding pollution, as well as its control.

 Where calculators are permitted in examinations, it must be selected from an approved list, which can be accessed from the Further Information link below.